cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 ```

 When executing an Atmos command like `atmos terraform apply vpc/1 -s plat-ue2-dev`, the above template will be processed
-in two steps, using different left and right delimiters defined for each step:
+in two evaluation steps:

+- Evaluation 1:

-- Step #1: `datasources.s3-tags.url` is set to `s3://mybucket/dev/tags.json`.
-The template with the delimiters
+  - `datasources.s3-tags.url` is set to `s3://mybucket/dev/tags.json`

-  `${ }` is processed first
+  - the tags that use the `datasource` templates are set to the following:

+    ```yaml
+    devops_team: '{{ (datasource "s3-tags").tags.devops_team }}'
+    billing_team: '{{ (datasource "s3-tags").tags.billing_team }}'
+    service: '{{ (datasource "s3-tags").tags.service }}'
+    ```

+- Evaluation 2:
-- Step #2: All `datasource "s3-tags"` datasources get executed, the JSON file `s3://mybucket/dev/tags.json` with the tags
+    - all `s3-tags` datasources get executed, the JSON file `s3://mybucket/dev/tags.json` with the tags
-  for the `dev` account is downloaded from the S3 bucket, and the tags are parsed and assigned in the `terraform.vars.tags`
+      for the `dev` account is downloaded from the S3 bucket, and the tags are parsed and assigned in the
-  section
+      `terraform.vars.tags` section

-After executing the two steps in the template processing pipeline, the resulting tags for the Atmos component `vpc/1`
+After executing the two evaluation steps in the template processing pipeline, the resulting tags for the Atmos
-in the stack `plat-ue2-dev` would look like this:
+component `vpc/1` in the stack `plat-ue2-dev` would look like this:

 ```yaml
 atmos_component: vpc/1